chethavuthy/chethavuthy/README.md

 ### Hi there, I'm Chetha 👋

-I'm a passionate self-taught BackEnd Web Developer.
+I'm a passionate self-taught Fullstack Developer.

 - 🔭 I'm now working on microservices project with NodeJS and React
 - 🌱 I’m currently learning NextJS and Typescript